NeroReflex/Gishiki/Documentation/docs/usage/routing.md

    -  DELETE identified as Route::DELETE
    -  PUT identified as Route::PUT
    -  HEAD identified as Route::HEAD
+   -  PATCH identified as Route::PATCH
+   -  OPTIONS identified as Route::OPTIONS

 When you set a routing rule (either static or dynamic) you have to select the verb that you want to be served in that route.